betaflight/betaflight/docs/FrSky SPI RX.md

 ![FrSky SPI RX FrSky X binding with OpenTX](assets/images/frsky_spi_rx_x_binding.png)

 6. Once binding has completed, the flight controller will indicate this by blinking the RX LED slowly.
-There's no indication on the CLI, but you can also observe successful binding by taking a diff and seeing new parameter values.
+There's no indication on the CLI, but you can observe successful binding by quitting the bind mode on TX, and seeing if `status` doesn't list RXLOSS anymore in "Arming disable flags".
 A reboot of the flight controller is not required.

 ## Tips & Tricks